abdullokh-mukhammadjonov/template_service/README.md

-This is a government project which is being develeped by Udevs team.
+This is a government project which is being develeped by ___ team.
 Please, If you join this project, make sure that you follow these rules: